Tanzania Safari Tours 2018

 Wildebeest Migration Safari in Tanzania

 In addition to the native mammals of Serengeti, the park hosts over 2 million migrating grazers that include over 1 million wildebeests, about 3,000 zebras and half a million Thompson and Grant gazelles.
 Visitors will need proper timing of the annual spectacular migration, the best months for viewing over 1.5 million Wildebeests and other hoofed mammals cross the Grumeti River are May and early June.
 July to August the herds keep on moving in the northeast direction to the Masai Mara game reserve on the Kenyan border.
-The Tanzania safari migration heavily depends on the dry and wet seasons of the year, hence as they reach and graze in Kenya during September and December again the wildebeests move back to Tanzania when grass is green and fresh.
+The safari migration heavily depends on the dry and wet seasons of the year, hence as they reach and graze in Kenya during September and December again the wildebeests move back to Tanzania when grass is green and fresh.

 Visitors spend most of the time in their safari vehicles with roll down windows and open roofs which allow you to witness the mouth-gaped hungry crocodiles killing some animals as they cross the Grumeti River.
 Off road driving is not allowed in the park.

-Bird Watching Tanzania Safaris
+Bird Watching Tours in Tanzania

 Serengeti has an alluring list of over 518 species of birds.
 Bird enthusiasts should wake up early to see many of the Eurasian migratory birds from Europe and come to Serengeti during October and April.